Give us a shout

 Jamie Jordan (MS 2004) Thesis: The eastern box turtle (Terrepene c. carolina) as a dispersal vector of seeds and spores.
 USDA ARS, TN

 Kathryn Yurkonis (MS 2005) Thesis: Plant species turnover as a mechanism of community change in response to biotic and abiotic perturbation.
-PhD Candidate, Iowa State
+Assistant professor, University of North Dakota

 Brent Wachholder (MS 2006) Thesis: Quantifying impacts of white-tailed deer on woodland plant communities.
-USDA Phytoprotection officer, IL
+US ATF, Chicago, IL

 Elise Tulloss (MS 2006) Thesis: Defining edge gradients using plant species composition in oak-hickory forests.
-PhD Candidate, UC Davis
+Post Doc., UC Davis

 Bill Stewart (MS 2006) Thesis: The effects of remnant seed source size on plant performance in a prairie restoration.
-Lab technician, UC Davis
+Research associate, UC Davis

 Steve Banasiak (MS 2007) Thesis: Long term population dynamics of Rosa multiflora in a successional system.
 High School Teacher, IL